mozilla/taar/README.md

   --info   Display information about the cache state --help   Show this message and exit.
 ```

-A script `taarlite-redis.py` is installed in the container to manage
-the redis cache.

 ## A note on cdist optimization.